diogotcorreia/master-thesis/docs/content/ch06-discussion.typ

 class pollution is not prevalent in most Python applications, it is still a vulnerability that needs to be accounted for.
-Notably, the obtained results show that when it is exploitable, the consequences can be very serious and lead to @rce.
+Notably, the obtained results show that when it is exploitable, the consequences can be very serious and potentially even lead to @rce.

 == Mitigations <discussion:mitigations>